jeelojacko/CAD/README.md

 and pull request.
 The workflow fails if clippy reports warnings or any tests fail.

+Tagged commits start an additional workflow that builds `survey_cad_cli` on Windows and attaches the zipped executable to the corresponding GitHub release.

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.